ministryofjustice/court-case-matcher/README.md

 ==================
 [![CircleCI](https://circleci.com/gh/ministryofjustice/court-case-matcher.svg?style=svg)](https://circleci.com/gh/ministryofjustice/court-case-matcher)

 Service to receive details of cases, incoming from Libra, match against existing cases in court case service, match to offenders (offender-search) and update court case service.
+At the current time, the application is capable of receiving messages from

+* MQ queue - receiving XML gateway messages
+* SQS crime portal gateway queue - receiving XML messages (ExternalDocumentRequest) containing batches of cases based on court / rooms
+* SQS court case matcher queue - receiving JSON messages, each containing a single queue

+The MQ method is effectively deprecated and will be removed.
+The intention is to migrate from the current queue used, being the crime portal gateway queue, to the court-case-matcher-queue which is fed by the court-list-splitter service.

+The service is configured to read from both queues, but allows switching between with XML and JSON based messaging using the use of the feature flag `process_court_case_matcher_messages`.

 Dev Setup
 ---------